UPSC IAS Prelims Question Papers 2025 (Released) : Download Question Papers PDFs

 Previous Year Prelims Question Papers - UPSC

-The UPSC Prelims Previous Year Question Papers will be updated soon after its release.
+The UPSC Prelims Previous Year Question Papers will be updated after its release.
 Candidates can click the link from the table below to download the UPSC IAS question papers.
 On the official website, the last 10 years UPSC question papers with answers pdf will also be present.

 UPSC IAS 2025 Prelims Question Paper